AliJaffery12/Small_Language_Model/README.md

-# shakespeare_Small_Language_Model
+# Small_Language_Model
-A small LLm based on shakespeare  context can be adjusted to any large training dataset.
+A small LLm based on Text to text context generation can be adjusted to any large training dataset as well as for code model as well.